Radio aids – optimising listening opportunities - view as single page

 Connecting to other technology

-Hearing devices can be connected to a variety of other technology to give the hearing aid wearer direct access to eg Phones, TV, iPad or tablet, mobile phones, smart board.
+Hearing devices can be connected to a variety of other technology to give the CYP direct access to eg mobiles, gaming consoles, TV, iPad or tablet, mobile phones, smart board.

-Some radio aids can be used to do this, either by bluetooth or using direct input leads
+Some assistive listening devices can be used to do this, either by bluetooth or using direct input leads.

 The Connevans website allows you to see the technology that is compatible with your hearing aids